gadenbuie/epoxy/README.md

 ### LaTeX Blocks

-Similarly, you can also use `epoxy_latex` blocks to glue R and LaTeX together.
+Similarly, you can also use `epoxy_latex` blocks to epoxy R and LaTeX together.
 By default, expressions in these types of blocks are wrapped in `<` and `>`.